awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-supported-services.md

 Amazon Polly is a service that converts text into lifelike speech\.
 You can use Amazon Polly to develop applications that increase engagement and accessibility\.
 For more information, see the [Amazon Polly Developer Guide](http://docs.aws.amazon.com/polly/latest/dg/)\.
 For information about the Amazon Polly calls logged by CloudTrail, see [Logging Amazon Polly API Calls with AWS CloudTrail](http://docs.aws.amazon.com/polly/latest/dg/logging-using-cloudtrail.html)\.
 Support began 11/30/2016

+ **Amazon Rekognition**
+Amazon Rekognition makes it easy to add image and video analysis to your applications\.
+You just provide an image or video to the Amazon Rekognition API, and the service can identify objects, people, text, scenes, and activities\.
+For more information, see the [Amazon Rekognition Developer Guide](http://docs.aws.amazon.com/rekognition/latest/dg/)\.
+For information about the Amazon Rekognition calls logged by CloudTrail, see [Logging Amazon Rekognition API Calls with AWS CloudTrail](http://docs.aws.amazon.com/rekognition/latest/dg/logging-using-cloudtrail.html)\.
+Support began 4/6/2018

  **Amazon SageMaker**
 Amazon SageMaker is a fully managed machine learning service\.
 With Amazon SageMaker, data scientists and developers can quickly and easily build and train machine learning models, and then directly deploy them into a production\-ready hosted environment\.
 For more information, see the [Amazon SageMaker Developer Guide](http://docs.aws.amazon.com/sagemaker/latest/dg/)\.
 For information about the Amazon SageMaker calls logged by CloudTrail, see [Logging Amazon SageMaker API Calls with AWS CloudTrail](http://docs.aws.amazon.com/sagemaker/latest/dg/logging-using-cloudtrail.html)\.
 Support began 1/11/2018